dogweather/forkful/content/en/php/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-01-25 20:50:12.403589-07:00
-description: "PHP comes with an interactive debugger called Xdebug.
-Here's how to\
+description: "How to: PHP comes with an interactive debugger called Xdebug.
+Here's\
-  \ use it.
-First, ensure you have Xdebug installed and configured in your `php.ini`\
+  \ how to use it.
+First, ensure you have Xdebug installed and configured in your\u2026"
-  \ file:\u2026"
 lastmod: '2024-03-13T22:45:00.171033-06:00'
 model: gpt-4-1106-preview
 summary: PHP comes with an interactive debugger called Xdebug.